Deploying In App AI Agents in Financial Services: Security and Compliance Considerations

 Model governance

-Agentic UI systems orchestrate decisions that affect customers.
+An in app agent plans and executes actions that affect customers.
 These decisions need to be governed appropriately.

 Ongoing monitoring.
-After deployment, the system's performance should be monitored continuously.
+After deployment, the agent's performance should be monitored continuously.
 This includes monitoring for drift (changes in the distribution of inputs or outputs over time), monitoring for bias, and monitoring for unexpected behaviour.

 The explainability requirement